ChefAndy/casio-rpn/README.md

 Here are a few ideas for improvements:

 **Features**
-- add a narrow no-break space every 3 digits from right
+- [S] for stats (mean, median, quartiles, standard deviation, …)
 - [var] for a dedicated Conversions menu
 - Study the possibility of *setting* angles to degrees/radians instead of *converting*
-- [S] for stats (mean, median, quartiles, standard deviation, …)
+- When selecting a level in dynamic mode: n ROLL
+- When selecting a level in dynamic mode: `…` submenu for PICK, DROP, and n ROLL
 - display large numbers as approximations instead of overflowing to the left
+- interactive “clickable” menus
 - switch between fixed number of d.p., scientific notation, and so on
+- add a narrow no-break space every 3 digits from right
 - store to memories
-- interactive “clickable” menus